CyberHuman-bot/Blory/README.md

-# scratch-editor: The Blory Editor Monorepo
+# blory-editor: The Blory Editor Monorepo

 If you'd like to use Blory, please visit the [Blory website](https://blory.vercel.app/).
 You can build your own Blory project by pressing "Create" on that website or by visiting <https://blory.vercel.app/projects/editor/>.